Why should I check my credit report?

 - to get a free copy of your credit report within 90 days of having an application for credit rejected.

-You’ll need identification when you order your report so have things like your driver’s license handy.
+You’ll need identification when you order your report so have things like your driver’s licence handy.

 What laws apply?